reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 Retraining triggering conditions for **Auto-analysis** and **Suggestion XGBoost models**:
 * We gather training data for training from several sources:
-    * when you choose one of the suggestions(the chosen test item will be a positive example, others will negative ones)
+    * when you choose one of the suggestions(the chosen test item will be a positive example, others will be negative ones)
-    * when you don't choose any suggestion and edit the test item somehow(set up a defect type manually, add a comment, etc.), all suggestions becoime negative examples;
+    * when you don't choose any suggestion and edit the test item somehow(set up a defect type manually, add a comment, etc.), all suggestions become negative examples;
-    * when auto-analysis runs and for a test item it finds a simialr test item, we consider it a positive example, until the user changes the defect type for it manually.
+    * when auto-analysis runs and for a test item it finds a similar test item, we consider it a positive example, until the user changes the defect type for it manually.
 In this case, the result will be marked as a negative one.
 * Each time a suggestion analysis runs or changing a defect type happens, we update the triggering info for both models.
 This information is saved in the files  "auto_analysis_trigger_info" and "suggestion_tgrigger_info" in Minio.
 * When we have more than 300 labelled items, and since last training we have 100 labelled test items, retraining is triggered and if validation data metrics are better than metrics for a global model for the same data points, then we save a custom "auto_anlysis" model in Minio and use it further in the auto-analysis functionality.
 * When we have more than 100 labelled items, and since last training we have 50 labelled test items, retraining is triggered and if validation data metrics are better than metrics for a global model for the same data points, then we save a custom "suggestion" model in Minio and use it further in the suggestions functionality.